 Creating a Kubernetes cluster

-If you want to create a Kubernetes cluster, you can do so via the Cleura Cloud Management Panel using Gardener.
+To create a Kubernetes cluster, you may use the Cleura Cloud Management Panel and the Gardener service in particular.
 This guide shows you how to do that.

 Prerequisites